 Common side effects

-Your pee may turn a red-brown colour while you are taking senna.
-This is normal and returns to normal after treatment has ended.
+Your pee may turn a red-brown colour while you’re taking senna.
+This is harmless and returns to normal after treatment has ended.

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to senna.